Best Book Editing Software For Modern Authors: 9 Top Options

 Our Testing Criteria

-I update this roundup regularly to bear in mind new features for each of the book writing tools listed.
+I update this roundup regularly to bear in mind new features for each of the book-writing tools listed.
 I typically take a draft book chapter of over a thousand words in length.
-I then compare each tool to see what’s it’s like to edit that chapter.
+I then compare each tool to see what it’s like to edit that chapter.
 I also evaluate based on the cost and ease of use.

 The Final Word On Book Editing Software

-You have no need to be afraid of the editing stages.
+You do not need to be afraid of the editing stages.
 Just make your manuscript as clean as possible before forwarding it to your editor.
-Just remember to work with an editor and proofreader for longer pieces of work.
+Remember to work with an editor and proofreader for longer pieces of work.

 Book Editing Software FAQs